-Elon Musk, Tesla’s Chief Executive, has articulated an ambitious vision that seems plucked straight from science fiction, specifically the “Johnny Cab” from the 1990 movie Total Recall.
-Musk is envisioning a fleet of autonomous vehicles, specifically a future model of Teslas that operate similarly to Uber’s ride-hailing service but without the need for human drivers.
+Elon Musk, Tesla’s Chief Executive Officer, has articulated an ambitious vision that seems plucked straight from science fiction, specifically the “Johnny Cab” from the 1990 movie Total Recall.
+Musk is envisioning a fleet of autonomous vehicles, specifically a future model of Tesla that operates similarly to Uber’s ride-hailing service but without the need for human drivers.

 The futuristic transport, and its current development status, was recently profiled in The Wall Street Journal.